Jorman/Scripts/README.md

 Is also possible to run the script manually, simply run the script `./AddqBittorrentTrackers.sh` and see all the possible options.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # AddTransmissionTrackers.sh
+The purpose of this script is to inject trakers inside Transmission torrent, this can be used manually and can also works with Radarr/Sonarr in an automatic way.

 This script use transmission-remote, normally this is already installed if you use transmission.

 * First make sure your Radarr/Sonarr user can execute the script with some like this: